Monitoring

 • Twice weekly during pregnancy

 A diet diary should be submitted with each blood sample so that the adequacy of the diet can be assessed and adjustments can be made when blood phe levels are not within range.
 Screening for physical health comorbidities should begin early and continue throughout life, as these comorbidities may occur regardless of age and are influenced by blood phe control.[10]
-In addition to physical exams, assessments should include anthropometric measurements, nutritional intake reviews, lipid panels, allergy history (e.g., eczema and rhinitis), and micronutrient levels, such as vitamins B12, D, folate, and zinc.[10]
+In addition to physical examinations, assessments should include anthropometric measurements, nutritional intake reviews, lipid panels, allergy history (e.g., eczema and rhinitis), and micronutrient levels, such as vitamins B12, D, folate, and zinc.[10]
 A DEXA scan for bone density should be performed initially by age 12, with follow-up scans as dictated by findings.[10]
 Vitamin D levels should be monitored regularly, and supplementation should be provided for any deficiencies.
 If osteopenia is identified, serum calcium, phosphorus, and parathyroid hormone levels should also be obtained.
-Neuropsychologic assessment is recommended if cognitive or behavioral issues are suspected.[18]
+Neuropsychological assessment is recommended if cognitive or behavioural issues are suspected.[17]

 The recommended minimum frequency of outpatient visits for patients with good clinical and metabolic control is:[17]

-• Every 6 months from ages 1-18 years
+• Every 6 months from aged 1-18 years

-• Yearly after ages 12 years
+• Yearly after aged 12 years

 • Once per trimester during pregnancy